Non-pluripolar products on vector bundles and Chern--Weil formulae

 Of course, we need to make sense of $p_2^*T\wedge [\Gamma_f]$ as currents.
 Locally approximate $T$ by smooth forms $T_i$, then we define $p_2^*T\wedge [\Gamma_f]$ as the weak limit of $p_2^*T_i\wedge [\Gamma_f]$.
 The existence of the the limit and its independence of the choice of $T_i$ are non-trivial facts proved in \cite{DS07}.

-\begin{proof} See \cite{DS07} for the proof of the existence and continuity of $f^*$ and (1), (2), (3), (4), (7).
+\begin{proof} See \cite{DS07} for the proof of the existence and continuity of $f^*$ and (1), (2), (3), (4), (6).
 These are not explicit in \cite{DS07}, however, they are all clear from the construction of $f^*$.
-Part~(5) follows from \cref{lma:nomassnonpp} and the results proved in \cite{DS07}.
-In order to prove (6), we may assume that $u$ is smooth, $T$ is closed and positive and $X=\Delta^n$.
+In order to prove (5), we may assume that $u$ is smooth, $T$ is closed and positive and $X=\Delta^n$.
 By approximation, we may assume that $T$ is a form.
-In this case, (6) is clear. \end{proof}
+In this case, (5) is clear. \end{proof}

 \begin{corollary} Let $X,Y,Z$ be complex manifolds of pure dimensions $n$, $n+r$, $n+r+r'$.
 Let $f:Y\rightarrow X$ and $g:Z\rightarrow Y$ be flat morphisms of pure relative dimensions $r$ and $r'$.
 Then